 Leadership and Innovation Department Mission

-The Leadership and Innovation program prepares students to be effective leaders of innovation by developing awareness, skills, and competencies that enable them to navigate ambiguity and lead rapid change inherent in organizational settings.
+The Leadership and Innovation program prepares students to be effective leaders of innovation by developing awareness, skills, and competencies that enable them to navigate ambiguity and lead rapid change that is inherent in organizational settings.

 Leadership and Innovation Program Philosophy